 "So if the Son [Jesus, the Son of God] sets you free, you will be free indeed."1

-Tomorrow in the U.S.A. is Independence Day, the day Americans celebrate the birthday of the United States of America.
-Founded July 4th, 1776, with the signing of the Declaration of Independence, America is celebrating its 233rd birthday this year (2009).
+Today, in the U.S.A., is Independence Day, the day Americans celebrate the birthday of the United States of America.
+Founded July 4th, 1776, with the signing of the Declaration of Independence, America is celebrating its 247th birthday this year.

 "The American Revolution ended a couple of centuries of British rule over most of the North American colonies and laid the foundation of the present United States of America.
 After the Revolution, the constitution of the United States of America was drafted and ratified.
 On the anniversary of that day, the new nation declared its citizens rights to 'Life, Liberty, and the Pursuit of Happiness.'"2